Epic Collapse

 Joan Didion, Goodbye to All That

-It's time to sweep the old concepts out of the saddle, start working with a new category of ideas.
+The right lesson to draw from Mamdani’s (and Trump’s) win is this: don’t compete as a defender of the establishment in an era of upheaval.
+It’s time to sweep the old economic concepts out of the saddle.
+It’s time to start working with a new category of ideas.

 / jgs

 John G. Singer is Executive Director of Blue Spoon, the global leader in positioning strategy at a system level.
-Blue Spoon specializes in constructing new industry ecosystems.
+Blue Spoon specializes in constructing new narratives.